-Source: CPI/PUC-Rio with data from BNDES, IBGE and Mapbiomas Coleção 6.0, 2022
+Source: CPI/PUC-Rio with data from BNDES, IBGE and MAPBIOMAS Coleção 6.0, 2022

-10 Agricultural productivity is defined as the value of agricultural production in relation to the area devoted to crops in the municipality.
-Livestock productivity is defined as the number of heads of cattle on the area allocated to pasture.
+Agricultural productivity is defined as the value of agricultural production in relation to the area devoted to crops in the municipality.
+Cattle productivity is defined as the number of head of cattle in the area allocated for pasture.